SRA323 - Contemporary Architecture

 SRA215 or SRA224

-This unit examines architecture as a cultural discipline from WW2 to the present day.
-It seeks to critically discuss and engage with particular architects and works of architecture that exemplify the cultural role of architecture in contemporary society.
-It examines architectural exemplars from Europe, Japan, Australia, the US, and Scandinavia to demonstrate the ways in which particular theoretical frameworks impact the direction and currents of architectural enquiry and production.
+This unit examines architecture as a cultural discipline from 1968 to the present day.
+It seeks to critically discuss and engage with particular architects and works of architecture from Europe, Australia, the US, and Asia it also demonstrates the ways in which particular theoretical frameworks impact the direction and currents of architectural enquiry and production.
 These architects and works are critically analysed to enable students to develop their own understanding of the very nature of critical attitudes in architecture through selected books, essays, articles and other media outputs.
-The unit involves the close scrutiny of a select number of projects to give students some ability in the professional and essential role of critique in architecture as demonstrated through practice and dialogue.
+The unit emphasises the essential role of critique in architecture and complements design studios be introducing the most relevant contemporary theories and concepts in architecture.

 Unit Fee Information